James-McTighe/2-2_lammps_git/doc/src/Howto_lammps_gui.rst

 since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
-The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI.
+The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and can their tutorial materials can be downloaded and loaded directly from the GUI.

 Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.
 That said, LAMMPS-GUI has some unique functionality that is not found elsewhere:

 - auto-adapting to features available in the integrated LAMMPS library
+- auto-completion for LAMMPS commands and options
+- context-sensitive online help
+- start and stop of simulations via mouse or keyboard
+- monitoring of simulation progress
 - interactive visualization using the :doc:`dump image <dump_image>`
   command with the option to copy-paste the resulting settings
 - automatic slide show generation from dump image out at runtime